Aug. 12, 2012 –

 Seventy-six percent of business managers at global companies don’t have information for their needs – even though it’s necessary for productive decisions in expanding into emerging markets.

-The surprising facts about market intelligence are unveiled in a Global Intelligence Alliance (GIA) study: “Perspectives on Emerging Markets 2012-2017 Report.”
+The surprising facts about market intelligence are unveiled in an M-Brain (formerl Global Intelligence Alliance) study: “Perspectives on Emerging Markets 2012-2017 Report.”

 After all, competitive intelligence is a salient priority.